-Based in the United Kingdom, e2v is a global provider of innovative technology products including radio frequency power solutions, hi-reliability semiconductors, and high performance imaging solutions.
+Based in the United Kingdom, e2v is a global provider of innovative technology products that include radio frequency power solutions, hi-reliability semiconductors, and high-performance imaging solutions.
 This niche-market leader has contributed to many ground-breaking programs including Airbus A380, Boeing 787, European Space Agency Gala mission, and the Hubble space telescope upgrade project.
-With operations across Europe, the U.S. and Asia, e2v's annual sales surpass £200MM and it is listed on the London Stock Exchange.
+With operations across Europe, the US and Asia, e2v's annual sales surpass £200MM; and it is listed on the London Stock Exchange.

-When one of their imaging division's largest clients requested assurance that products they purchased from e2v were not in violation of new conflict mineral regulations, e2v's leadership team immediately took notice.
+When one of their imaging division's largest clients requested assurance that e2v products they had purchased were not in violation of new conflict mineral regulations, e2v's leadership team immediately took notice.
 This client had worked with e2v for 6 years and renewal of its contract was worth more than £1MM.
-In addition, e2v's leaders recognized this might be the first of many requests.
+In addition, e2v's leaders recognized this might be the first of many similar requests.
 Failure to address this issue successfully could turn into a major roadblock to multiple renewals and new orders.

-To address its customer's concern and honor its own corporate governance commitment - "to consider the interests of the global community when conducting our business, ensuring that we function in an ethical and responsible way at all times"2 - e2v needed to provide detailed reporting that demonstrated a deep understanding of this international issue.
+To demonstrate a deep understanding of this international issue, e2v needed to provide detailed reporting that address its customer's concern and honor its own corporate governance commitment "to consider the interests of the global community when conducting our business, ensuring that we function in an ethical and responsible way at all times"2

 Acting Fast to Address a Critical Challenge